Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to find a simple interface to undestand leaving me just the worry to play and have fun
+        1. As a First Time Visitor, I want to find a simple interface to undestand leaving me no worry than play and have fun
-        2. As a First Time Visitor, I want a personalized experience with the possibility of put my name as user label
+        2. As a First Time Visitor, I want a personalized experience with the possibility to put my name as user label
-        3. As a First Time Visitor, I want understand with every moves how the game is going on.
+        3. As a First Time Visitor, I want understand with every moves ehat is going on in the game.

     -   #### Returning Visitor Goals